jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 The guidelines above should be considered for any new system design.

+TBD implementation and deployment guidance

 ## Compact encoding

 This is about better encoding methods, such as using binary instead of text.

 ### Motivation

 Better encoding can obviously reduce the length of message sents.
 It remains a question mark how big overall impact this is, however.
+It should only be performed if it gives a measurable overall impact.

 ### Analysis